neuhausergenny/notes/README.md

 To be successful in the world or programming, it is essential to have a solid foundation in core concepts, such as data structures, algorithms, computer architecture, operating systems, etc. These concepts will serve as a foundation for your growth and development as an experienced programmer.
 Additionally, learning how to learn and problem-solving skills are crucial for success in this field.
  - 来自NLP

+# 2024-01-20
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help:

+1. List your tasks: Start by creating a list of all the tasks you need to complete.
+It'll help to break them down into smaller, more manageable steps.
+2. Prioritize: Evaluate the importance of each task, giving higher priority to those that are critical to your project' s success.
+You can use a prioritization matrix to assist with this.
+3. Allocate time: For each tasks on your list, estimate the time it will take you complete it.
+Be realistic, but also be conservative with your estimates.
+Then, allocate time slots in which to work on each of these tasks.
+Use a calendar or scheduling tool to plan out your day.
+4. Stay organized: As you work, keep track of your progress.
+Update your task list and scheduling as needed to reflect your current work status.
+Using task management tools like Trello or Asana can help with organization.
+5. Learn from your mistakes: If you find yourself getting behind on tasks or struggling with time management, reflect on what went wrong and adjust your approach.
+Keep learning and improving as you go.